Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Discussion Conclusion

-Our study establishes a connection between the geometry of representation manifolds and the causal language modelling process, demonstrating that a structured organization of knowledge is not only present but beneficial for model reasoning.
-By analysing the persistence of these structures across tokens---particularly from the injection point to the answer---we provide compelling evidence that feature binding operates through continuous, task-relevant manifolds in the latent space.
+Our study establishes a connection between the geometry of representation manifolds and the causal language modeling process, demonstrating that a structured organization of knowledge is not only present but beneficial for model reasoning.
+By analyzing the persistence of these structures across tokens---particularly from the injection point to the answer---we provide compelling evidence that feature binding operates through continuous, task-relevant manifolds in the latent space.
 The persistence of manifolds across tokens suggests that language models transfer not just vectors, but structured representations, reinforcing the presence of a binding mechanism and extending prior evidence to more diverse tasks \citep{daiRepresentationalAnalysisBinding2024}.

-Although our experiments centre on temporal reasoning, the proposed method extends to any task involving structured features on which a distance function can be defined, as we demonstrate in \S\ref{sec:appendix-geo}.
-Starting from hypothesis manifolds inspired by prior work, we obtain consistent, interpretable results, effectively reframing manifold discovery as a model selection problem.
+Although our experiments center on temporal reasoning, the proposed method extends to any task involving structured features on which a distance function can be defined, as we demonstrate in \S\ref{sec:appendix-geo}.
+Starting from hypothesis manifolds inspired by prior work, we obtain consistent, interpretable results, effectively reframing manifold analysis as a model selection problem.
 A compelling direction for future research is understanding how individual features combine into multidimensional manifolds.
 While we present initial evidence of composition, more expressive manifold hypotheses could offer deeper insights.
 SMDS lays the foundation for such investigations.

 Our stress metric often yields tightly clustered scores.
-This suggests three possible directions for further investigation: the development of more discriminative metrics, the use of larger and more varied datasets, or a reassessment of the assumption that a single preferential manifold exists.
-An intriguing hypothesis is that models instead adopt multiple, equally valid representational geometries and dynamically select them based on task context.
+The approach followed in this study is to drastically increase experimental observations via repetition or bootstrapping to hone in on a single leading manifold for each task.
+Future studies could adopt different approaches: the development of more discriminative metrics, the use of larger and more varied datasets, and complementary intervention experiments such as the one in \S\ref{sub:f3}.
+There is a final option, however, which is to reassess the assumption that a single preferential manifold exists.
+An intriguing hypothesis is that models instead adopt multiple equally valid representational geometries and dynamically select them based on task context.
+Failure to isolate a single best manifold should signal that new hypotheses must be formulated, potentially accounting for the coexistence of multiple representational geometries.